naveen-u/lets-play/README.md

 Set a `SECRET_KEY` variable inside `config.py`.
 For example: `SECRET_KEY = 'some random character string'`.
 >*Note:* The configurations in this file override the configurations in `api/config.py`, but is not intended to be pushed to version control or production.
 Use this to store API keys and configurations specific to the development environment.

-5) Create the database inside the `api` directoy. **Let's Play!** uses an SQLite database, with `flask-sqlalchemy` as an ORM, and `flask-migrate` to perform database migrations.
+5) Create the database inside the `api` directory. **Let's Play!** uses an SQLite database, with `flask-sqlalchemy` as an ORM, and `flask-migrate` to perform database migrations.
 Hence, the database can easily be set up locally by running the following:
 ```
 source venv/bin/activate    # Activate the virtual environment
 flask db upgrade
 ```
+Incase there are any error with the above, ensure that you are in the `api` directory, and deactivate and reactivate your virtual environment.

 >*Note:* Some games might require some data in the database to function correctly.
 However, the platform itself stores data only when users and rooms are active, and this data gets deleted when users leave their room.
 Therefore, to develop a new game for the application, this setup would suffice.

 6) Start the development server: